Crispy Fried Chicken

 1. Combine the flour, Argo® Corn Starch and all the seasonings in a bowl and set aside.

-2. Add your yogurt, lemon juice and water to a bowl and whisk until smooth.
+2. Add your yogurt, lemon juice, and water to a bowl and whisk until smooth.

-3. Take your chicken thighs and pat them dry with some paper towels and then let them rest on a paper towel covered plate.
+3. Take your chicken thighs and pat them dry with some paper towels then let them rest on a paper towel covered plate.

-4. Set up your breading station with the flour/corn starch mixture, the yogurt and the foil covered cookie sheet.
+4. Set up your breading station with the flour/corn starch mixture, the yogurt, and the foil covered cookie sheet.

 5. Begin breading your thighs one at a time by completely submerging the chicken in the yogurt and getting a good coating on them.

-6. Then add the chicken to the corn starch/flour mixture, make sure you are really pressing the chicken into the mixture and getting the coating in all the cracks and crevices.
+6. Then add the chicken to the corn starch/flour mixture, making sure you are really pressing the chicken into the mixture and getting the coating in all the cracks and crevices.
 If you want, you can repeat the process on each piece of chicken, making for a super duper crispy crunch.
 For this recipe I only did one coating.

 7. Set your chicken on the cookie sheet and repeat the process until all your chicken is done.